alec202/WORDLE/README.md

 # WORDLE
-MICUP, Michigan Tech project for artificial intelligence to solve the recreated WORDLE game.
+MICUP, Michigan Tech project for a software engineered ai to solve the recreated WORDLE game.

 The list of words (and names) used to test this AI came from the usa.txt file.